aaron-goshine/ARYTMYTIQ/readme.txt

-﻿ARQ  alias for ARYTMYTIQ is a lightweigth javascript library design to make Arithmetic much simpler in javascript, currently underdevelopement each commits is usally workable  ping me if you would like to help with the development of you can take a fork of the it and run with  cheers.
+﻿window.ARQ();  alias for ARYTMYTIQ is a lightweigth javascript library design to make Arithmetic much simpler in javascript, currently underdevelopement each commits are usally workable, ping me if you would like to help with the development or you can take a fork of 'ARYTMYTIQ' and and give it a spin... cheers.